sf-git/lonely-planet/PROBLEM.md

 We have two (admittedly not very clean) .xml files from our legacy CMS system - spec/data/taxonomy.xml holds the information about how destinations are related to each other and spec/data/destinations.xml holds the actual text content for each destination.

 We would like you to create a batch processor that takes these input files and produces an .html file (based on the output template given with this test) for each destination.
 Each generated web page must have:
-1. Some destination text content.
-Use your own discretion to decide how much information to display on the destination page.
-2. Navigation that allows the user to browse to destinations that are higher in the taxonomy.
-For example, Beijing should have a link to China.
-3. Navigation that allows the user to browse to destinations that are lower in the taxonomy.
+i.
+Some destination text content.
+Use your own discretion to decide how much information to display on the destination page. ii.
+Navigation that allows the user to browse to destinations that are higher in the taxonomy.
+For example, Beijing should have a link to China. iii.
+Navigation that allows the user to browse to destinations that are lower in the taxonomy.
 For example, China should have a link to Beijing.

 Constraints
 -----------